Angelo-Pio/IoT_Individual_Assignment/README.md

 1. **Signal Generation Task**: This task runs continuously, updating the sine wave values.
 Since it uses a delay of 1 ms (`vTaskDelay(pdMS_TO_TICKS(1))`), it's essentially active 100% of the time.

-2. **Signal Sampling and Averaging Task**: This task runs with a sampling period of about 67 ms (15 Hz).
+2. **Signal Sampling and Averaging Task**: This task runs a sampling frequeuncy of ~400 Hz after the fft is computed.
 It processes samples, computes moving averages, and puts the results into a queue.
 Given that the task is busy for most of this period, it's also active 100% of the time.

-3. **Transmission Task**: This task transmits data every 2 seconds.
-So, it’s only active about 5% of the time, based on the `2000 ms` delay.
-Transmission can happen over either Wi-Fi or LoRaWAN, but transmission durations are relatively short compared to the time spent idle.
+3. **Transmission Task**: This task transmits data every as soon as it receives it.

    - **Wi-Fi transmission** typically draws more power than LoRaWAN due to the nature of Wi-Fi communication.
    - **LoRaWAN transmission**, while still power-hungry, is optimized for low power use and typically consumes less energy per transmission.